 No need to wait for pumpkin spice season.
 You can share your favourite fall flavour with your pooch all year round!
 Our list of the best pumpkin dog treats is sure to have your dog begging for more.

 We are obsessed with pumpkins.
 Pumpkin pie, pumpkin spice, pumpkin, everything!
 Why shouldn't our dogs get to enjoy this fall classic too?
-After all, with a great pumpkin dog treat recipe, it is super easy to make snacks and treats.

 We love sharing our favourite treats with our pets, and we want to tell you some great ways that you can help your dog get on board with our pumpkin addiction.
-Not only is it delicious, but pumpkin also contains natural and healthy nutrients to promote your pet's well-being.

 When managing your dog's weight, Pumpkin can provide a feeling of fullness, allowing reduced-calorie diets or portion control to aid in weight loss without leaving your dog starved.
+This can make it easier to include a modest treating routine for a dog that is highly food-motivated or is trying to lose weight.

 Check out 10 Benefits of Pumpkin for Dogs to learn more about how to add pumpkin to your dog's diet.

 Dogs love treats.
 They can reward good behaviour, help build a positive routine, and enhance your dog's training, but they can also help to boost your dog's health too!

 Pumpkin is an excellent ingredient for healthy dog snacks because it's loaded with nutrients.

-Even better, dogs love pumpkins!
-Check out our 15 best pumpkin dog treats to spoil your pooch with!
+Even better, dogs love pumpkin.
+Check out our 10 best pumpkin dog treats to spoil your pooch with!

-These Pumpkin Oven-Baked Biscuits are a tasty snack anytime.
+Grandma Lucy's Pumpkin Oven-Baked Biscuits are a tasty snack anytime.
 They are made using 100% organic, human-quality, GMO-free ingredients and have no preservatives.
 The adorable teddy bear shape and all-natural formula will make it easy to feel good about rewarding your dog.

 The perfect blend of mouth-watering beef liver and irresistible pumpkin, Benny Bully's Plus Pumpkin is a simple but delicious treat that is perfect for training, rewarding, and even as a meal topper.
 These treats are loaded with essential nutrients and help to support digestion by offering valuable dietary fibre.